How to get an Art Job in GameDev – do’s and don’ts

 Finally, a very frequently given advice is to…

-Game jams truly are an invaluable way to get to grips with what you will be asked to do once in the industry; it will help you get noticed and add weight to your portfolio.
-Getting your art into a game engine, whether for a personal project, a game jam, or an assignment, shows you can make art that works in a game - so don't hesitate to get into making games.
+Experience game jams firsthand to master industry skills and boost your portfolio’s impact.
+Use them to excel in the game development world.
+Getting your art into a game engine, whether for a personal project, a game jam, or an assignment, shows you can make art that works in a game.
+So don’t hesitate to get into making games.

-If you’re still hesitant or have any questions about how to best display your works while searching for your dream art - ask us away: firstname.lastname@example.org
+Are you still hesitant or have any questions about how to get an art job?
+Ask us away: firstname.lastname@example.org